The BodyCraft VR500 Rowing Machine is the top dog of BodyCraft’s three model line-up.

 Monitor/Control Panel

-BodyCraft also mounted it to a pivoting, adjustable arm so a user can place the monitor in the best viewing position.
+BodyCraft also mounted it to a pivoting, adjustable arm so you can place the monitor in the best viewing position.

 The monitor tracks the following workout data: